- How can I contact B-GRIPS?

 Do any faculty or staff oversee the B-GRIPS program?

 Yes.
-Staff from the Graduate School, the Office of Campus Life and Student Services, and the Ombuds Office provide support for the B-GRIPS program.
+B-GRIPS is co-sponsored by the Graduate School and the Office of Campus Life, with support from the Ombudsperson.
 There are also two faculty advisors.

 Can I request who I’d like to speak with?